 PHYSICIAN ORDER:

-Student name Age Date of Order
+Student name Age D ate of Order

 Name of Medication

 Dosage and Route of Administration

 Time or Frequency of Administration

 Printed Name of Physician

 Address & Phone Number of Physician

 Signature of Physician

-Any medication administered by school person principal or his / her designee and is required to or a physician.
+Any medication administered by school personnel must be delivered to the school nurse, the school principal or his / her designee and is required to be in a container appropriately labeled by a pharmacy or a physician.

-I hereby authorize the Neshaminy School Distriction counter medication to my child in accordance v
+I hereby authorize the Neshaminy School District personnel to dispense a prescription or over the counter medication to my child in accordance with the policies of the Neshaminy School District.

 Parent Signature